 The purpose of this procedure is to establish requirements for removal of a lock by someone other than the lock owner, or the cutting of a lock when a key is lost.
+The removal of a lock by anyone other than the lock owner with their key is strictly prohibited and will result in disciplinary action.

 The LTV program is predicated on each employee controlling their locks to prevent restarting or reenergizing equipment while they are working on these systems.
+Removal of an employee's lock by someone else utilizing the employee's key is also strictly prohibited.
 Cutting off a lock must only be done in controlled circumstances to minimize mistakes and to ensure that all employees involved are protected from the hazardous energy, Appendix 10.6.